mevansam/openstack-cookbook/README.md

 # OpenStack Cookbook

 This cookbook is an automation framework that can be used to setup enterprise grade highly available OpenStack environments.
-The goal of this framework is to be able to describe a distributed OpenStack deployment in an executable template which can be shared with the community.
+The goal of this framework is to be able to describe OpenStack deployments via executable templates which can be shared with the community.

 > This README assumes that you are familiar with the Chef automation
 > framework and the basics of using Knife to interact with a Chef Server.